26 Metaprogramming

 #> 362.31 87.42

-the expression body_mass_g ~ bill_length_mm is not evaluated.
-It is captured as a formula object: two expressions (the left-hand side and the right-hand side) plus the environment where the formula was created.
+the expression body_mass_g ~ bill_length_mm is not evaluated in the ordinary sense.
+R captures it as a formula object: two expressions (the left-hand side and the right-hand side) bundled together with the environment where the formula was created.

 f <- y ~ x + z